Kasherpete/wireframe-engine-ce/readme.md

 ### Setup

 In `main.c`, you will find some `#define`'s at the top.
 Just configure them to your needs.
-If you change any of the Z render distances, make sure to regenerate the `powAZx50` array by using the Python script found in /utils.
+If you change any of the Z render distances or FOV, make sure to run `powAZx50` found in /utils.
+This script pre-calculate any needed values.
+If you change anything regarding the Z render distance, FOV, or `powAZx50` variables within `main.c`, make sure to double check the Python script since it automatically handles constants in `main.c`.

 ### TODO